What is Zorbing?

 Fastest 100m Sprint (330ft) - 23.21 seconds - James Duggan (Ireland)

-Zorbing is an exciting adventure activity that's perfect for both children and adults alike.
-If you're looking for something different to do on your next holiday or day trip, why not give zorbing a try?
+Zorbing is an exciting adventure activity perfect for children and adults alike.
+Why not try zorbing if you're looking for something different on your next holiday or day trip?
 Just make sure to follow the safety instructions and have lots of fun!